vimond/replay/README.md

 * Ready-to-use component.
 * Custom and customisable player controls and UX.
-* Enables adaptive streaming thanks to [HLS.js](https://github.com/video-dev/hls.js) and [Shaka Player](https://github.com/google/shaka-player) integrations.
+* Enables adaptive streaming, thanks to [HLS.js](https://github.com/video-dev/hls.js) and [Shaka Player](https://github.com/google/shaka-player) integrations.
 * One consistent and React-friendly API across all streaming technologies.

 ### Capabilities at a glance